-Integrated Pest Management
+Integrated Weed Management

 Leafy spurge is an extremely difficult species to effectively manage and many standard herbicide management options produce less than satisfactory results.
 In riparian areas, the problem is more complicated because several of the herbicides used to control leafy spurge in upland areas are not labelled for use near water.
 Because eradication is nearly impossible for well-established invasions, reducing seed production and the resulting spread of seed to new areas is an important use of management resources to protect the Yampa River corridor, irrigated agricultural lands, and associated uplands.

-Starting in 2019, University of Wyoming graduate student Hannah Kuhns, under the direction of Dr. Tekiela, began working on a project to quantify the impacts of sheep grazing, herbicide applications, or a combination of the two on leafy spurge seed production.
+University of Wyoming graduate student Hannah Kuhns, under the direction of Dr. Tekiela, began working on a project in 2019 to quantify the impacts of sheep grazing, herbicide applications, or a combination of the two on leafy spurge seed production.
 In 2020 Hannah extended her research to include an examination of the effect of various environmental variables on leafy spurge seed germination rates, as well as the potential for root fragments (such as might be eroded from a river bank during spring floods) to propagate in new downstream environments.
 Collectively, Hannah's investigations provide new insight into the optimum timing and best management practices for the control of leafy spurge populations in riparian areas.

 A leafy spurge root propagule sprouts in Hannah's lab.